PollinaKira-FS/PollinaKira-FS/README.md

 # 👋 Hi, I’m kire
 - 🌱 I’m a web dev student at Full Sail University
+- 🔭 Stargazing makes me happy
-- ⚡ Fun fact: I was born and raised in Cuba :)
+- ⚛️ I work in Nuclear Energy
+- ✨ I'm always learning

 <!---
 PollinaKire-FS/PollinaKire-FS is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.